Skip to main content

 • The foreign key field must be NOT NULL

-• Department to Employees (where one department has multiple employees)
+• Department ↔ Employees (one department has multiple employees)

-• Article to Comments (where one article has multiple comments)
+• Article ↔ Comments (one article has multiple comments)

-1. Find the table name and relationship field identifier through the model, as shown in the figure below:
+1. Find the table name and association field identifier through the model:

-2. Search for relevant tables on the Database Table Management Page and add foreign keys, as shown below:
+2. Search for related tables on the database table management page and add foreign keys:

 -- Employee Table (the "many" side)